Why Commercial Open Source Is Not a Trust Model

 Open source is good.
 Open source is valuable.
 Open source is necessary.

-But it is not, by itself, a trust model, and increasingly, it is used as a marketing signal in situations where it does not actually reduce the trust a user must place in a company.
+But it is not, by itself, a trust model, and increasingly, it is used as a marketing tool in situations where it does not reduce the trust a user must place in a company.

-This distinction matters most in corporate provided privacy-focused products and corporate privacy services using open source as a marketing tool.
+This distinction matters most in corporate provided privacy-focused services using open source as a marketing tool.
 This is the focus of this article.

 What People Think "Open Source" Means